HaohaoNJU/CenterPoint/README.md

 We can see that fp16 mode runs much faster than fp32 mode, and gpu preprocess runs much faster than that of cpu, because in cuda, we runs in a pointwise-multithread-way, while in cpu, points are preprocessed in a for-loop-manner.

 # Metrics
-You can run `cd tools && python3 waymo_eval.py --cpp_output --save_path ../results ` to compute evaluation metrics, we set score threshould as 0.2, 2D iou threshuold as [0.7,0.5] for vehicle and pedestrian, below we can see the evaluation results:
+You can run `cd tools && python3 waymo_eval.py --cpp_output --save_path ../results ` to compute evaluation metrics, we set score threshould as 0.2, 2D iou threshuold as [0.7,0.5] for vehicle and pedestrian as is shown in [waymo openset](https://waymo.com/open/challenges/2021/real-time-3d-prediction), below we can see the evaluation results:

 ||Vehicle_level2/mAP|Vehichle_level2/mAPH|vehicle_level2 Recall@0.95|Pedestrian_level2/mAP|Pedestrian_level2/mAPH|Pedestrian_level2 Recall@0.95|
 |---|---|---|---|---|---|---|